prashik24/Flipkart-Clone/Readme.md

-how are you guys  hello eveyone how are you gusys  hello  hello gu welcome everyone how are you guys is everything fine between you both ?? bolo na bhai why how are y is everything is fin hello uijnjk nnen ,   everyone be hello bolom
+how are you guys  hello eveyone how are you gusys  hello  hello gu welcome everyone how are you guys is everything fine between you both ?? bolo na bhai why how are y is everything is fin hello uijnjk nnen ,  hello  everyone be hello bolom

 hello everyone  hello everyone how can we do helloddsknc hello hello vghv he is my  hii  hello hello name bye bro fun tell me about you guys  everyone